+These proposals have been consolidated into the new FSM Act which is being implemented in phases.
 The first phase of the FSM Act which commenced on April 28, 2023 relates to the porting over of the provisions from the MAS Act relating to: (a) general powers over financial institutions, including inspection powers, offences and other miscellaneous provisions; (b) the anti-money laundering and countering the financing of terrorism framework for financial institutions; and (c) the Financial Dispute Resolution Schemes framework, into the FSM Act.
 When the remaining phases of the FSM Act come into effect, it will, amongst others, introduce a harmonised and expanded power for the MAS to issue prohibition orders against persons who are not fit and proper from engaging in financial activities regulated by the MAS or performing any key roles of functions in the financial industry that are prescribed, in order to protect a financial institution's customers, investors or the financial sector.
 This broadens the categories of persons who may be subject to prohibition orders and widens the scope of prohibition to cover functions critical to the integrity and functions of financial institutions.
 The MAS has stated that it will continue to exercise its prohibition order powers judiciously taking into account the nature and severity of each misconduct, and its actual and potential impact on trust in the financial sector.
+These expanded powers apply to persons working in banks.